What are FM systems?

 - Frequency Modulation is a wireless transmission method used to transmit the sound.

-- are also using digital transmission but the products are still “labelled” as FM Systems.
+- Some companies are also using digital transmission but the products are still “labelled” as FM Systems.

 - The main frequency transmission bands are 863MHz to 865MHz and 169MHz to 176MHz.
 They are free frequency bands that do not require a licence.